stephen murdoch

 It's so easy to use Tigris as an ActiveStorage backend

-My site is built with Rails.
-I'm using ActiveStorage to handle file uploads, and ActionText to create posts with rich text content.
+When working with rails, I like to use ActiveStorage for file uploads, and ActionText to create posts with rich text content.
 The default active storage configuration file is as follows:

 test: